-The following is a summary of the material rights, preferences and privileges of the cumulative redeemable convertible preferred stock, designated the Series A Redeemable Convertible Preferred Stock (the "Series A Preferred Stock") and the Series B Redeemable Convertible Preferred Stock (the "Series B Preferred Stock" and, together with the Series A Preferred Stock the "Preferred Stock"), as contained in the Certificate of Designations, which is Exhibit G to the Merger Agreement (the "Certificate of Designations").
+The following is a summary of the material rights, preferences and privileges of the cumulative redeemable convertible perpetual preferred stock, designated the Series A Preferred Stock and the Series B Preferred Stock (together defined as the Preferred Stock), as contained in the Certificate of Designations, which is Exhibit G to the Merger Agreement (the "Certificate of Designations").
 This summary is qualified in its entirety by reference to the complete Certificate of Designations included as part of Annex C to this Information Statement and incorporated by reference herein.